Los Angeles Is The First Major City To Synchronize What?

 Answer: Traffic Lights

-Since the implementation of the city-wide system, a five mile commute within the city limits has been reduced from 20 minutes to 17.2 minutes.
+Since the implementation of the city-wide system, commuting times have decreased.
+Now, a five-mile commute within the city limits only takes 17.2 minutes (down from 20 minutes before the implementation of the synchronized system).